chrisvinsonk/expense-sharing/README.md

-# Daily Expenses Sharing Application
+# Expenses Sharing Application

-This is a backend application for managing daily expenses and splitting them among users.
+This is a backend application for managing expenses and splitting them among users.
 It allows users to add expenses and split them based on three different methods: exact amounts, percentages, and equal splits.

 ## Setup and Installation